 She nodded, willing to do anything to get away from Kenechukwu Uchendu.

 “I have to go now sir, It’s getting late.”
-She said, scratching her head disturbingly.
+She said, scratching her head.

 Mmayen inhaled and gave an audible sigh of relief, she’d been sitting there for hours.
-The other staff had gone since 5pm, and her boss Kenechukwu had asked to see him in his office at about three hours ago.
+The other staff had gone since 5p.m, and her boss Kenechukwu had asked to see her in his office three hours ago.

 Mmayen yawned, making a funny sound as she closed her mouth.

-“We will have dinner together, just give me a few more minutes, I will done soon.”
-Kenechukwu said.
+“We will have dinner together, just give me a few more minutes, I will be done soon,” Kenechukwu said.

 She’d started sweating.
 Her pink jumpsuit looked wet, like she poured water on it.
-Her box braided hair fell loosely on her shoulders has she tried to pack them with a rubber band.
+Her box braided hair fell loosely on her shoulders as she tried to pack them with a rubber band.

-“If you’re feeling heat, you can switch on the AC.
-I am not feeling too well to be in a cold place.”
-Kenechukwu said.
+“If you’re feeling hot, you can switch on the AC.
+I am not feeling too well to be in a cold place,” Kenechukwu said.
 He lifted his eyes slowly and looked at her, her beauty captivated him again.

 “I can’t sir.
 What will people say when they see us together?”